Kryptonite: History

 An unpublished 1940 story titled "The K-Metal from Krypton", written by Superman creator Jerry Siegel, featured a prototype of kryptonite.
-It was a mineral from the planet Krypton that drained Superman of his strength while giving superhuman powers to humans.
-This story was rejected because in it Superman reveals his identity to Lois Lane.
+It is a mineral from the planet Krypton that drains Superman of his strength and gives superhuman powers to humans.
+This story was rejected because Superman reveals his identity to Lois Lane.

-The mineral known as kryptonite, not to be confused with the real element krypton, was first officially introduced in the radio serial The Adventures of Superman, in the story "The Meteor from Krypton", broadcast in June 1943.
-An apocryphal story claims that kryptonite was introduced to give Superman's voice actor, Bud Collyer, the possibility to take a vacation at a time when the radio serial was performed live.
-In an episode where Collyer would not be present to perform, Superman would be incapacitated by kryptonite, and a substitute voice actor would make groaning sounds.
+The mineral kryptonite, not to be confused with the real element krypton, was officially introduced in the radio serial The Adventures of Superman, in the story "The Meteor from Krypton", broadcast in June 1943.
+An apocryphal story claims that kryptonite was introduced to give Superman's voice actor Bud Collyer time off.
 This tale was recounted by Julius Schwartz in his memoir.
-However, the historian Michael J. Hayde disputes this: in "The Meteor From Krypton", Superman is never exposed to kryptonite.
+However, historian Michael J. Hayde disputes this.
+In "The Meteor from Krypton", Superman is never exposed to kryptonite.
 If kryptonite allowed Collyer to take vacations, that was a fringe benefit discovered later.
 More likely, kryptonite was introduced as a plot device for Superman to discover his origin.
+On the other hand, Hayde might have mistaken 1943's "The Meteor from Krypton" for 1945's "The Meteor of Kryptonite", as Superman was exposed in the latter but not in the former.

-In the radio serial, Krypton was located in the same solar system as Earth, in the same orbit, but on the opposite side of the Sun.
+In the radio serial, Krypton is located in the same solar system as Earth, in the same orbit, but on the opposite side of the Sun.
 This provided an easy explanation for how kryptonite found its way to Earth.
-During the comics' Silver Age, which put Krypton in another solar system light-years away, much of the kryptonite that came to Earth (along with several Kryptonian artifacts) was explained as having come through the same "space warp" that baby Kal-El's rocket traversed.
+In the comics' Silver Age, which places Krypton in a distant solar system, much of the kryptonite that came to Earth was transported by the same "space warp" that baby Kal-El's rocket traversed.

 Kryptonite was incorporated into the comic mythos with Superman #61 (November 1949).
-Editor Dorothy Woolfolk stated in an interview with Florida Today in August 1993 that she "felt Superman's invulnerability was boring."
+In a 1993 interview with Florida Today, editor Dorothy Woolfolk stated that she felt Superman's invulnerability was "boring".

-The only substance in the universe that kryptonite radiation (from any variety) cannot penetrate is lead.

-Long said to be an element in the Golden, Silver, and Bronze Age comics, Kryptonite became a compound after Crisis as revealed in Action Comics #591.
+Originally depicted as an element in the Golden, Silver, and Bronze Age comics, Kryptonite is depicted as a compound in post-Crisis continuity.

-Forms, colors and effects
+Varieties

 Various forms of the fictional material have been created over the years in Superman publications and programs.
+This table includes forms that have not persisted in canon.